DefinitelyTyped/tsd/README.md

 > This file is updated constantly.

-## Using TSD with Visual Studio Nuget Console
+## Using TSD with Visual Studio NuGet Console

-You can use TSD with Visual Studio Nuget Console.
-Nuget Console is a PowerShell Console and can normally call any application on Windows PATH.
+You can use TSD with Visual Studio NuGet Console.
+NuGet Console is a PowerShell Console and can normally call any application on Windows PATH.
 For view how to use TSD I suggest the following steps:

 ### Prerequisites